MeepleCodes/ffxiv_macro/FFXIV.md

 * [Laceration](https://xivapi.com/Action/37300) - the donut in Xstage Combo in savage.
 Inner radius is ~the same as the PBAE version (37297)'s outer radius, 7 yalms.

 Laceration's Animation{end} is 1378, the same mon_sp/gimmick/monster_hanyou_hitclip_nomi_saisoku as above, so this isn't helpful unless the animations can be separated?

+### Rectangles
+Cast type 12 (rectangle) is either forward from the caster *or* centered on the caster, and I can see no obvious way of distinguishing them.
+This is especailly odd when some of them have omens (e.g. Honey Beeline) but both those and square ones use omen ID 2.

 ## Omen
 The floor telegraph for (easier raid) actions that give a prediction on the hit.